-These consolidated financial statements have been prepared on the basis of IFRS standards that are published at the time of preparation and that are effective for the periods beginning on or after January 1, 2023.
+These consolidated financial statements have been prepared on the basis of IFRS Accounting Standards that are published at the time of preparation and that are effective for the periods beginning on or after January 1, 2024.
 The Trust's annual reporting date is December 31st.